ivanblazevic/dynamic-filter/README.md

 # Dynamic Filter

-Dynamic filter generates JSON key-array object as result of user selection.
+Dynamic filter generates JSON key-array object as a result of user selection.
 This is generic library which can be implemented in any JS framework.
 Checkout examples for major JS frameworks bellow:

 ### AngularJS EXAMPLE: [Dynamic Filter with AngularJS](https://ivanblazevic.github.io/angular-dynamic-filter/)